Quuxplusone/hexx/WALKTHRU.md

 Open the grated door.
 Open the wooden door.
 The sign says, "THE CRYSTALS CAGE THE POWER".
 (Collect an Orc's Vomit.)
 Open the purple door.
 Kill the viking and the greenbint.
 Collect the gold key (and corn, scroll of trueview).
 This room has two beds, and you've just hit 25,000 XP.
-Sleep to level up to Level 5!
+Visit the bed and level up to Level 5!
 To your south is a hallway with green squares at both ends.
 (Crossing the midpoint flips your orientation.)
 Click either green square to temporarily vanish the wall south of the midpoint.
 Go south.
 (The purple door to your left requires a silver key.)